YanceyA/Danger_Klipper_Docs/docs/MPC.md

 - `TARGET=<temperature>`:
   _Default Value: 90 (deg C)_
   Sets the calibration temperature.
-TARGET default is 90C, which is a good target for the bed.
+The default of 90C is a good target for the bed.

 - `FAN_BREAKPOINTS=<value>`:
   _Default Value: 3_